 James is the author of the entries in Westlaw’s Insight encyclopedia on the tort of deceit and fraudulent misrepresentation, dishonest assistance and knowing receipt.

 James also undertakes work in the broader field of chancery and commercial litigation, including contentious probate, real property, landlord and tenant, art and luxury assets and commercial contract.

-James is an advocacy trainer for the Middle Temple and a registered pupil supervisor, and has been involved in producing and setting the standard for questions in the civil litigation component of the Bar Professional Training Course.
+James is also an advocacy trainer for the Middle Temple and also teaches on the South-Eastern Circuit's advanced advocacy course at Keble College, Oxford as well as having responsibility for civil advocacy training in chambers.
+James is involved in producing and setting the standard for questions in the civil litigation component of the Bar Professional Training Course.

 Practice areas and recent work

 James’s recent work in this field includes advising on a possible claim in fraud against a major bank arising out of the LIBOR affair in the context of a swap transaction, advising in relation to secret commissions in the context of payment protection insurance (“PPI”) mis-selling, appearing in applications for Bankers’ Trust orders following the fraudulent appropriation of money, advising and settling pleadings in an ongoing case involving alleged fraud, undue influence and breaches of fiduciary duty in a private property transaction, and advising in relation to multiple, unrelated claims concerning questionable property transactions made in the course of failed romantic relationships each involving substantial alleged dishonesty.
 James spent three years at the start of his career practising criminal law before going straight, and so has considerable experience of testing allegedly dishonest evidence in court.